Unsure of what to include in your graduate CV? We're here to school you!

 1. Include your LinkedIn profile

 In today's labour market, it's not enough to have a polished graduate CV; employers also expect you to present your candidacy online.
-In fact, a Jobvite social recruiting study revealed that the overwhelming majority of employers (87 per cent) use LinkedIn to evaluate candidates during the hiring process.
-Make it easy for HR managers to find you by including a customised version of your LinkedIn profile URL along with your contact information at the top of your CV.
+In fact, a Jobvite social recruiting study revealed that the overwhelming majority of employers (87%) use LinkedIn to evaluate candidates during the hiring process.
+Make it easy for HR Managers to find you by including a customised version of your LinkedIn profile URL along with your contact information at the top of your CV.

 2. Make your job goals clear

 Don't make your reader guess.
 State your target position by including a professional title above your CV personal statement.
 Then, use your personal statement to set the stage for the rest of your CV by succinctly highlighting your qualifications for such a job.
-Don't be afraid to edit some of the language in these areas, as this will increase your application's chances of making it past the CV applicant tracking systems (ATS) used by employers.
+Don't be afraid to edit some of the language to tailor the CV to the role, as this will increase your application's chances of achieving a high rating if it's scanned by an CV applicant tracking system (ATS).

 3. Highlight your language skills